 • natural flavoring preparations approved by the control body.
 Such approval shall include assessment that natural flavors shall meet the following criteria:

-the sources are plant, animal or mineral
+the sources are plant, animal or mineral;

-the process of production is in accordance with a recognized organic standard
+the process of production is in accordance with a recognized organic standard;

-be produced by means of solvents such as vegetal oil, water, ethanol, carbon dioxide and mechanical and physical processes.
+they are produced by means of solvents such as vegetal oil, water, ethanol, carbon dioxide and mechanical and physical processes.

 Preparations of Micro-organisms and Enzymes for use in food processing (see 7.2.5)